pronovic/smartapp-sdk/README.md

 The SDK handles all the mechanics of the [webhook lifecycle interface](https://developer-preview.smartthings.com/docs/connected-services/lifecycles/) on your behalf.
 You just implement a single endpoint to accept the SmartApp webhook requests, and a single callback class where you define specialized behavior for the webhook events.
 A clean [attrs](https://www.attrs.org/en/stable/) object interface is exposed for use by your callback.

 SDK documentation is found at [smartapp-sdk.readthedocs.io](https://smartapp-sdk.readthedocs.io/en/stable/).
 Look there for installation instructions, the class model documentation, and example code.
+The [smartapp-sensortrack](https://github.com/pronovic/smartapp-sensortrack) repo on GitHub is also a good example of how to use this SDK to build a traditional Python webapp.

 Developer documentation for the smartapp-sdk repo is found in [DEVELOPER.md](DEVELOPER.md).
 See that file for notes about how the code is structured, how to set up a development environment, etc.